maxbrprojetos/lion-api/README.md

 Merging PRs:

-- 100 points if the number of deletions is double the number of additions and is greater than 1000
+- 100 points if the number of deletions is double the number of additions and it's greater than 1000
 - 50 points if the number of additions is greater than 500
-- 30 points if the number of deletions is double the number of additions and is greater than 100
+- 30 points if the number of deletions is double the number of additions and it's greater than 100
 - 15 points if the number of additions is greater than 100
 - 5 points if the number of additions is less than 10
 - 10 points in all the other cases

 Reviewing PRs:

-- 5 points for commeting with `:+1:`
+- 5 points for commeting with `:+1:`, `:thumbsup:`, `:shipit:`

 #### Caveats